MathyouMB/website/src/content/articles/working-and-studying-at-the-same-time.md

 ![working-and-studying](/images/articles/2023/working-and-studying2.png)

-Have you ever seen an entry level job posting asking for 1-4 years of experience?

-<b>Well, I'm that guy.</b>

-<i>(Not that I agree with that as a hiring practice...)</i>

 When COVID hit and the world went online, it became possible to complete courses while working full-time remotely.

 By working and studying, I was able to obtain 4+ years of work experience before my planned graduation date.